SpeculativeCoder/UnrealEngine-HTML5-ES3/README.md

 ## Branches

-**NOTE: to access the below repository branches you need to link your Epic Games account to GitHub - see your [Epic Games Account](https://www.epicgames.com/account/connected)**
+**NOTE: to access the below repository branches etc. you need to link your Epic Games account to GitHub - see your [Epic Games Account](https://www.epicgames.com/account/connected)**

 ### [UnrealEngine 4.27-html5-es3](https://github.com/SpeculativeCoder/UnrealEngine/tree/4.27-html5-es3)

 This is **UnrealEngine 4.27.2** with HTML5 platform support using **ES3** shaders and **emscripten 3.1.24**.

+If you want to take a look at the full code here is a [diff](https://github.com/EpicGames/UnrealEngine/compare/4.27.2-release...SpeculativeCoder:4.27-html5-es3) of this branch against the pristine UE 4.27.2 release.

 ### [UnrealEngine 4.24-html5-es2](https://github.com/SpeculativeCoder/UnrealEngine/tree/4.24-html5-es2)

-This is **UnrealEngine 4.24.3** with HTML5 platform support using **ES2** shaders and **emscripten 3.1.24** (may be useful as a fallback if you still need to use 4.24 or ES2 but want the other changes above - it also acts as a reference versus @nickshin's Epic Games HTML5 plugin development branch).
+This is **UnrealEngine 4.24.3** with HTML5 platform support using **ES2** shaders and **emscripten 3.1.24**

+This may be useful as a fallback if you still need to use 4.24 or ES2 but want the other changes above - it also works as a reference of changes versus @nickshin's Epic Games HTML5 plugin development branch - see this [diff](https://github.com/UnrealEngineHTML5/UnrealEngine/compare/4.24.3-html5-1.39.18...SpeculativeCoder:4.24-html5-es2) for the comparison.

 ## Commentary